 Save this on Pinterest to read later. ⇩

 Why you should travel to Sri Lanka

 Sri Lanka is a small island in South-Asia located in the Indian Ocean.
-After traveling through South-East Asia for 2 months we were looking for a new country to visit, since we wanted to see something different.
-Sri Lanka has never really crossed our minds until we started researching.
-It was just the perfect match for what we were looking for.
+After traveling through South-East Asia for 2 months I was looking for a new country to visit, since I wanted to see something different.
+Sri Lanka has never really crossed my mind until I started researching.
+It was just the perfect match for what I were looking for.
 So here are some reasons why you must visit this country:

 - Sri Lanka is very cheap to travel to.
-(We get into the details later, but you can easily travel with 300€ for 2 weeks) So, it is perfect for students like us, who are on a tight budget.
+(I get into the details later, but you can easily travel with 300€ for 2 weeks) So, it is perfect for students like me, who are on a tight budget.

 - Sri Lanka has both: beautiful mountainsides and beaches.
 From absolutely stunning mountain views and hiking options in Ella to palm-tree-covered beaches in Mirissa, this country has a lot to offer for everybody.

 - If you like surfing, Sri Lanka is your place to be.
 There are so many incredible surfing spots around the coast.
 From beginner level waves to professional conditions, Sri Lanka has it all.